-What kinds of sheep are they from?
+What kinds of sheep are they?

 Our webstore is a catalog of natural color sheepskin rugs for sale.
 The differences reflect a range of heritage breeds.
 White, brown, gray, spotted, mottled – the colors and fleece patterns show the uniqueness of the breeds.

 The shepherds of Iceland have maintained the original stock brought by Viking settlers.
-The flocks are all same long wool Icelandic breed, but the individual sheep have a mix of natural colors.
+The flocks are same long wool Icelandic breed, but the individual sheep have a mix of natural colors.
 Our spotted sheepskins are the signature look of Jacob sheep from Holland and the UK.
 The notable gray Herdwick breed, for example, is mainly found in the fells of Northern England.
 They are unusual sheep raised specifically in Cumbria.

 Where are the sheepskin rugs made?

 Firstly, let’s ask where the raw hide comes from.
 The world’s top exporters of lamb and sheep are the meat industries of Australia and New Zealand.
 Together they dominate about 75% of the world market.
 The largest importer and consumer is China.
-Nearly all of the sheepskins you see in big box stores originate from this trade.
+Nearly all of the sheepskins you see in big box stores and online originate from this trade.

 Our sheepskins, however, start in the niche agriculture of specific parts of Europe.
 It is the leather byproduct of traditional flocks raised for their meat.
 Because nearly all British lamb is raised on grass with a high prevalence of small farmers, the Independent newspaper says that UK lamb is the most ethical meat to eat, see article here.
 Lamb or mutton is common in traditional English cuisine.
 It is also in high demand among immigrant communities.
 In Iceland, it’s the most common meat on the dinner plate after fish.